What Is a P45? P45 and Umbrella Companies Explained

 A P45 shows your name, address, National Insurance number, tax code, and leaving date.
 It also shows your total gross pay and total tax paid in the current tax year.
 Your new employer uses it to continue deducting the right amount of tax.

-The key figures are pay to date and tax to date.
-These let your new employer check whether you've paid the right tax so far.
+The most important figures are pay to date and tax to date.
+These let your new employer check whether you’ve paid the right amount of tax so far.

-If you've paid the right amount, they carry on with your existing tax code.
-If something looks off, they adjust it.
-This stops you paying too much or too little without realising.
+If you’ve paid the correct amount, they can continue with your existing tax code.
+If something looks wrong, they may adjust it.
+That helps stop you paying too much or too little tax without realising.

 What is a new starter declaration?

 Statement A means this is your first job in the tax year.
-Statement B means you had another job but it's ended.
-Statement C means you have another job or pension alongside this one.
+Statement B means you had another job, but it has ended.
+Statement C means you have another job or a pension alongside this one.

-If you pick the wrong statement, you might end up on the wrong tax code.
-That can mean paying too much tax.
-You'd claim it back through Self Assessment or an HMRC adjustment.
+If you choose the wrong statement, you could end up on the wrong tax code.
+That may mean paying too much tax.
+You would claim it back through Self Assessment or an HMRC adjustment.

-Always tell your umbrella which statement applies to you.
-They set up your payroll based on what you declare.
+Always tell your umbrella company which statement applies to you.
+They set up your payroll based on the information you give them.

 What happens to your P45 when you switch umbrella companies?